Guercino: Pupils

 Guercino continued to paint and teach until the end of his life, amassing a notable fortune.
-He died on December 22, 1666, in Bologna.
+He died on 22 December 1666 in Bologna.
 As he never married, his estate passed to his nephews and pupils, Benedetto Gennari II and Cesare Gennari.
-Other pupils include Giulio Coralli, Giuseppe Bonati of Ferrara, Cristoforo Serra of Cesena, Father Cesare Pronti of Ferrara, Sebastiano Ghezzi, Sebastiano Bombelli, Lorenzo Bergonzoni of Bologna, Francesco Paglia of Brescia., Benedetto Zallone of Cento, Bartolomeo Caravoglia, Giuseppe Maria Galeppini of Forli, and Matteo Loves.
+Other pupils include Giulio Coralli, Giuseppe Bonati of Ferrara, Cristoforo Serra of Cesena, Father Cesare Pronti of Ferrara, Sebastiano Ghezzi, Sebastiano Bombelli, Lorenzo Bergonzoni of Bologna, Francesco Paglia of Brescia, Benedetto Zallone of Cento, Bartolomeo Caravoglia, Giuseppe Maria Galeppini of Forli, and Matteo Loves.

 Works

 Moonlit Landscape (c.
 1616, oil on canvas, 55 × 71 cm, Nationalmuseum, Stockholm, Sweden).
 An early, naturalistic landscape.

 Harvesting (1615–1617, fresco, transferred to canvas, 18 × 23.5 cm, Pinacoteca, Cento, Italy).
 One of the frescoes created (with the assistance of Lorenzo Gennari) for Casa Pannini in Cento.

 Susanna and the Elders (1617, oil on canvas, 176 × 208 cm, Museo del Prado, Madrid, Spain) was painted in Bologna for Cardinal Alessandro Ludovisi, the future Pope Gregory XV.
 The dramatic dynamism of this early work contrasts with the studied classicism of the artist's later depiction of the same story in 1649–1650.

-Samson Seized by the Philistines, 1619 This work depicts the biblical scene where Samson is betrayed by his lover Delilah.
-Samson is at the center, though his face cannot be seen, and surrounding him are the Philistines who have come to blind him after cutting off his hair, his source of strength.
+Samson Seized by the Philistines, 1619.
+This work depicts the biblical scene where Samson is betrayed by his lover, Delilah.
+Samson is at the centre, though his face cannot be seen, and surrounding him are the Philistines who have come to blind him after cutting off his hair, his source of strength.